 Mt.
 Angel, Oregon – Wilco, a farmer-owned cooperative, recently named Sam Bugarsky as their new President & CEO.

-Sam has led different areas of the business, most notably, he drove the efforts for the first ground up, new Wilco Farm Store and the design of a model store with five signature departments and over 20,000 square feet of retail space.
+Sam has led different areas of the business, most notably, he drove the efforts for the first ground-up, the new Wilco Farm Store, and the design of a model store with five signature departments and over 20,000 square feet of retail space.
 He has championed a customer-focus attitude which has led to success and the core of Wilco’s profitability and returns to farmer-owners.
 Sam’s focus on steady, sustainable growth has spanned decades, including expansion beyond Oregon and Washington as the cooperative plans to enter California next year.

 When asked to expand on Sam’s cultural impact, Jake said, “Sam has always supported constant improvement, finding best practices, and being collaborative yet decisive.
 He thinks of our frontline team a lot, making sure those who work directly with our customers are factored into all decisions.”

 For the past eight years, Wilco has been named a Top Workplace in Oregon and Southwest Washington.
 They are one of six companies to have received the award all eight years; being named the #1 Best Workplace is one of those.
 A common denominator, Sam.
 He has been a member of Wilco’s Executive Team the entire time.

 Outside of the office, you may see Sam out on a run.
 He has participated in over 50 marathons and half marathons; likely many of those Wilco “firsts” were dreamed up while jogging down the streets of his hometown in West Linn, Oregon.